MrXiaoXiao/SiameseEarthquakeTransformer/README.md

 Fred W Klein.
 (2002).
 Userʼs Guide to HYPOINVERSE-2000, a Fortran Program to Solve for Earthquake Locations and Magnitudes 4/2002 version.
 USGS, Open File Report 02-171 Version, 1, 123.

+## Advantages of this work
+1. The S-EqT model can reduce the false-negative rate of the EqT model and perform well on earthquake detection and phase picking at the local scale (epicenter distance less than ~200 km>).

+2. The increase in seismic phases can improve the earthquake location estimations and benefit the tomography study.

+3. The S-EqT model provides a novel approach for phase picking at the network level by cross-correlating seismograms of the same earthquake recorded at other stations in the latent domain.
+We may use this attribute for solving the phase association task in the future.

 ## Limitations of this work
 1. Several questions remain regarding the attributes of feature maps extracted from the EqT model.
 For example, to what degree the path effect is discarded?
 How much information do the extracted features carry on event source?